tgriesser/checkit/README.md

 }
 ```

-You may also use the `context` property passed to the `Checkit` instance when using a function on the validation array of a property.
+You may also use the `context` parameter passed to `run` when using a function on the validation array of a property.
 This can be particularly useful if your validation function needs to execute within a transaction:

 ```js
 {